jmf11493/MusicDownloader/README.md

 2. Select a valid input .csv file
 3. Click start download

-## Known issues:
-Currently using Pafy to download from youtube.
-One of the issues is some videos won't fully complete the download and result in a corrupt audio file.
-The software accounts for this by throwing out unreasonably small file sizes and logs an error into the log which song failed to download.
-Opened and issue for it here: https://github.com/mps-youtube/pafy/issues/267

 ## To Generate a New .exe and Installer
 1. pyinstaller command: pyinstaller main.py -n "Music Downloader" --noconsole -F
 Note: Failed to execute script: Delete all build files and re-run the pyinstaller command